Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Numerical results for the quantum strings

-After that, a series of plateaux can be clearly found, which hints strong topological characteristics.
-Their values $\rho_\mathrm{DW}L_x$ are very close to the integer numbers which indicates the number of DWs $N_\mathrm{DW}$ in the restricted Hilbert space.
-Meanwhile, we notice that only even number of DWs exist, and this is due to the periodical boundary conditions we adopted in simulation.
-Because the TFIM in the triangular lattice can also be mapped to the dimer model \cite{TIM_R1, TIM_R2, TIM_R3, Yan} in the restricted Hilbert space, the states with different number of DWs are corresponding to the topological sectors with different winding numbers.
+Across $J_{x,c}$ a series of plateaux can be clearly found, which hints strong topological characteristics.
+The values $\rho_\mathrm{QS}L_x$ indicate the total number of strings $N_\mathrm{QS}$ of the global ground state.
+Meanwhile, we notice that only even number of strings exist, and this is due to the periodical boundary conditions that we adopt in the simulation.
+As the TFIM on a triangular lattice can be mapped to the quantum dimer model \cite{TIM_R1, TIM_R2, TIM_R3, Yan}, it can be shown that spin configurations with different string density correspond to dimer configurations with different winding numbers.

-The broken symmetries of states with multi-DWs can also be checked with the structural factors in the insets of Fig. \ref{fig4}.
-The clear and sharp peaks indicate that the translational symmetries are spontaneously broken.
-Meanwhile, when increasing the $\rho_{\mathrm{DW}}$, the centers of peaks move from M points along $x$-direction to K points at $\rho_\mathrm{DW}=2/3$, and continue to move towards $(\pm\pi,0)$ as $\rho_\mathrm{DW}>2/3$.
-Such behaviors can be understood when considering the interactions between DWs.
-If the interaction $V(r)$ is repulsive and decays with distance, the DWs will tend to distribute with equal distance in $x$-direction on average.
-Then, the emergence of quantum DWs can introduce additional modulation of the domains with wave vectors to be \textit{incommensurate} or called high-order commensurate $\mathbf{q}=(\pm(2-N_\mathrm{DW}/L_x),0)\pi$ and $(\pm N_\mathrm{DW}/L_x,\pm 2/\sqrt{3})\pi$, which are verified by $S(\mathbf{q})$ under high accuracy in the QMC simulations.
+The magnetic ordering of multiple-string states can be examined by the spin structure factors, as shown in the insets of Fig. \ref{fig4}.
+The clear and sharp magnetic Bragg peaks indicate well-established magnetic ordering.
+Meanwhile, when increasing the $\rho_{\mathrm{QS}}$, the centers of peaks move from M points along $x$-direction to K points at $\rho_\mathrm{QS}=2/3$, and continue to move towards $(\pm\pi,0)$ as $\rho_\mathrm{QS}>2/3$.
+Such behaviors can be understood once we consider the interactions between the strings.
+If the interaction $V(r)$ is repulsive and decays with distance, the quantum strings will tend to distribute with equal distance in $x$-direction on average.
+Then, the emergence of quantum strings can introduce additional modulation with wave vectors to be \textit{incommensurate} or called high-order commensurate $\mathbf{q}=(\pm(2-N_\mathrm{QS}/L_x),0)\pi$ and $(\pm N_\mathrm{QS}/L_x,\pm 2/\sqrt{3})\pi$, which are verified by $S(\mathbf{q})$ with high accuracy in our QMC simulations.

-Looking closely at the plateaux, we can find their widths increase with $\rho_{\mathrm{DW}}$.
-It indicates that the repulsive interaction $V(r)$ decays faster than linear type.
+Looking closely at the plateaux, we can find their widths increase with $\rho_{\mathrm{QS}}$.
+It indicates that the repulsive interaction $V(r)$ decays faster than the linear type.
 To get the explicit form of the interactions, we consider the total energy